NickMcConnell/AngbandPlus/lib/info/readme.txt

 schoolnn.txt   The player has just been born as school nn.
 See defines.h for which nn
                corresponds to which style.

+spellnn.txt    The player has just learned spell nn.
+See spell.txt for which nn
+               corresponds to which style.

 specaa-bb-cc.txt The player has reached level cc as class aa, style bb for the first
                time this game.